 There’s more to consider than just fire safety measures though.
 In the manufacturing industry, which is the third most dangerous environment for fatal injuries in the workplace, some job roles require particular training and qualifications to use machinery.
 Where hazardous or dangerous machinery is involved, staff must be trained on how to use it, and must use the correct safety equipment and clothing at all times.
 152,000 of the 621,000 non-fatal injuries in 2015/16 led to over 7 days of work absence

 Providing your staff with the appropriate training could save you a big cost seen through a loss of working hours due to workplace injuries.
+You can start with osha 10 hour training, provided by 360Training.

 Some processes require employees to be certified.
 For example, in the construction industry, any employee who will be navigating a crane will require a Construction Plant Competency Scheme (CPCS) license.